 New users frequently have a bit of anxiety about starting to wear hearing aids.

 To prepare our new users for what’s ahead, I let them know there will be an adjustment period when you begin using hearing aids.

 I also assure them the adjustment period is normal.

-Most importantly, I give them tips to make adjusting to new hearing aids easier.
+Most importantly, I give them tips on how to adjust to new hearing aids.
 Here’s the advice I typically share with our hearing center’s new users.

 You may have heard getting used to new hearing aids is like wearing new shoes.
 However, that’s not exactly true.

 When you start using hearing aids, you’ll probably feel mild discomfort from your body’s awareness you’re wearing something new.

 That part is similar to getting new footwear.
 But the similarities end there.
 The truth is adjusting to new hearing aids is unlike any other experience.

 At first, the sounds in your everyday environment may seem too loud.
 Background noises like the sound of the refrigerator may be distracting.

 Even your own voice may sound off to you.
 You’re not alone.